 My personal favorite Better Buzz Coffee has a “best drink ever” menu item which is their version of a vanilla latte.
 If you’re looking for a pour-over cup, head to Philz.
 For an old-school vibe, check out Surfdog’s Java Hut.
 The best part?
 You’re a nice stroll away from the beach.

 Taste a variety of small batched brews while enjoying local bands

 If you haven’t already guessed, this beach town is a Southern California mecca for beer tasting.
 With over a handful of breweries and bars with local beer on tap, Encinitas is a beer lover hot spot.
+It’s definitely one of the best places for beer near San Diego.
 And if beer tasting wasn’t enough, many places offer live music while you drink and dine.